V3lectronics/SPIRIT/README.md

 ### Camera Module

 SPIRIT uses a dual camera system featuring one wide angle camera and one sharp angle camera.
 There is no "selfie camera" on board.
 If you need to take a selfie use the wide camera and crop the image.
+There is a small mirror on the back so you can better align your shots.

 ### Speaker system

+The audio system uses a double 8 ohms general purpose speaker setup by Soberton Inc. The power rating of a single speaker is 700 mW.

 ### Biometric Module

 ### Headphone Jack

-Yes, this phone has a headphone jack.
+This phone has a headphone jack.
 This way the user can decide between wireless, usb C, jack.

 ### Microphone

 ### Buttons

 #### Power Button

+#### Programmable Button

 The Programmable Button's function can be customized by the user.
 For example, it can be used for quick launching an app, toggling the flashlight, toggling sound settings (silent, vibrate, sound) etc.